timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 71-COMPUTATION OF RETIRED PAY/CHAPTER 71-COMPUTATION OF RETIRED PAY.md

 * <sup>1</sup>&nbsp;If the rate specified is less than the pay of any warrant officer grade satisfactorily held by the member on active duty, use the monthly basic pay of that warrant officer grade.

-* (e) VOLUNTARY RETIREMENT FOR MEMBERS OF THE AIR FORCE.—
+* (e) VOLUNTARY RETIREMENT FOR MEMBERS OF THE AIR FORCE AND SPACE FORCE.—

   * (1) IN GENERAL.—In the case of a member whose retired pay is computed under section 9361 of this title or who is entitled to retired pay computed under section 9362 of this title, the retired pay base is determined in accordance with the following table.